bennyhuo/KotlinBlogTranslation/original/“Static constants” in Kotlin.md

 <p></p>
 {% endraw %}

-But sometimes you need <strong>static constants</strong> in your class: for example, to comply with requirements of some framework or to use serialization.
+But sometimes you need **static constants** in your class: for example, to comply with requirements of some framework or to use serialization.
 How do you do this in Kotlin? <span id="more-1101"></span> There are two things in Kotlin that resemble Java’s statics: aforementioned package-level functions and [class objects](http://confluence.jetbrains.com/display/Kotlin/Classes+and+Inheritance#ClassesandInheritance-Classobjects) .
 I’ll explain briefly what class objects are and then proceed to static constants.
 ## Class Objects

 A class (not [inner](http://confluence.jetbrains.com/display/Kotlin/Nested+classes) and not local) or trait may declare at most one class object associated with it.
 For example: